-A Shop Guide To Stylish Starter-Apartment Essentials
+A Shopping Guide To Stylish Starter-Apartment Essentials

-The desire to create a cozy-chic environment conducive for unwinding is a common sign that you're an adult.
-That matching bedding set and strangely playroom-like furniture from your college years are still functional, but you're starting to reconsider the duo in your first grown-up living situation.
-After hustling your heart out in the real world — when all you want to do is collapse on the couch and channel Olivia Pope with wine and popcorn in hand — you deserve to come home to a space that looks just as sophisticated as you now feel.
+The desire to create a cozy-chic environment that's perfect for unwinding is a common sign that you're an adult.
+That matching bedding set and playroom-like furniture from your college years are still functional, but maybe you're starting to reconsider the duo in your first grown-up living situation.
+After hustling out in the real world, all you want to do is collapse on the couch and channel Olivia Pope with wine and popcorn in hand.
+You deserve to come home to a space that looks just as sophisticated as you now feel.

-Whether you're moving into a first apartment or you're thinking of revamping your current interior for the fall, we crafted a shopping guide filled with essential homewares that are suited for your grown-ass self.
-Knowing that not all beginner independent-dwellers want to drop entire paychecks on single home items, we threw some more-within-budget sets and bundles into the mix too.
-Ahead, the key pieces from smaller basics to larger anchor-pieces that will make a starter apartment look and feel more like a refined home (fit for Olivia Pope).
+Whether you're moving into a first apartment or thinking of revamping your current interior for the fall, we crafted a shopping guide filled with essential homewares suited for your grown-ass self.
+Knowing that not all beginner apartment dwellers want to drop entire paychecks on single home items, we threw some budget-friendly sets and bundles into the mix too.
+Ahead, the key pieces from smaller basics to larger anchor-pieces that will make a starter apartment look and feel more like a refined home.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.